rseng/starter-pack/what-is-an-rse.md

 exclusively on developing and maintaining software for the domain.
 Usually input, goals, and feedback would come from the group that the developer serves.

+### Researcher

+A part of being an RSE might include conducting actual research.
+It could be with respect to a domain of science, but it also might be research about software engineering, open source development, or general practices of conducting research to begin with.

 ### Generalist Programmer

 In stark contrast, a generalist might assist researchers